cvanelteren/splitboard/readme.md

 ![img](./figures/pinout.jpg "Pin-out ESP32 LORA-V2")

-<a id="org8b65e0b"></a>
+<a id="org86486a0"></a>

 # Matrix scanning

-<span class="timestamp-wrapper"><span class="timestamp">&lt;2021-07-12 Mon&gt;</span></span>
+<span class="timestamp-wrapper"><span class="timestamp">&lt;2021-07-12 Mon&gt; </span></span> A keyboard  matrix scanning circuit is used
-A keyboard  matrix scanning circuit  is used to  enhance the number  of keys,  while keeping  the number  of pins  low.
+to enhance the  number of keys, while keeping  the number of pins low.
 A micro-controller uses general  pin input/output (GPIO) to  register currents.
 If a  singular key  switch is wired to  a single pin,  96 pins would  be needed for  a 104 sized keyboard (full-size).
 This would be unpractical.

 As an alternative  one could apply matrix  scanning.
 In this method,  the keys  are wired  as  a grid  where each  column